Fueling the Pipeline of Talented Women in Tech-related Fields

 In addition to these activities led or coordinated by The WICT Network Global, many of The WICT Network’s chapters also conduct numerous programs, including in-person events and webinars, geared toward promoting gender diversity in STEM fields.

-The WICT Network gratefully acknowledges the Women in STEM sponsors.
+The WICT Network gratefully acknowledges the Women in STEM sponsor.